-6.12.17 <output-attribute-name> See 6.11.15.
+6.12.17 coutput-attribute-name>

-6.12.18 <output-group-name> See 6.11.16.
+6.12.18 <output-group-name>

 6.12.19 <number-of-iterations>

 Description: Number of iterations used in the Metropolis-Hastings simulation algorithm.
 The number of iterations must be larger than the number of faults to be simulated and often many times larger.
 It is recommended to try alternative numbers of iterations and choose one where the accept rate printed on screen or log files tend to converge to a constant value.
 An accept rate of 1 indicates that there is no effect of using the repulsion and the repulsion distance and/or the potential should be increased.